Rockies vs. Diamondbacks Player Props Betting Odds

 Blackmon Stats

-- Blackmon has six doubles, two home runs, 12 walks and six RBI (25 total hits).
+- Blackmon has 25 hits with six doubles, two home runs, 12 walks and six RBI.

 Blackmon Recent Games